kerem-ozt/Game_Tournament_API/README.md

 13.51.6.67 public ipv4 address is accessible.

-## Notes

-This is my first Go project, and I started by choosing a simple boilerplate to facilitate development.
-Since it's a REST-heavy application, I structured the project similarly to the file system I'm familiar with from Node.js.
-To speed up development, I chose MongoDB for the database.
-I implemented a basic Redis implementation.
-For deployment, I chose AWS to explore a different cloud provider.
-I created a Dockerfile to build the project image.

 My work has been busier than I expected for a few days.
 So I couldn't allocate the planned time.
 As a result, I haven't completed the Swagger documentation and couldn't write detailed tests yet.